 Since the inception of the RDA, the board has entered into a contract with the Indiana Department of Transportation for an approved project.
-The funding contribution provided by the RDA will be \$7,000,000 from local funding sources for costs of the project.
-All funds contributed will be applied first to the cost of the Tier 1 EIS and any remaining to be applied to Tier 2 EIS.
-There is no formal schedule of funding at this time.
+The funding contribution provided by the RDA was for up to \$7,000,000 from local funding sources for costs of the project.
+As of December 31, 2023, the Tier 1 EIS was completed and the RDA had no ongoing funding commitments for costs of the project.
+Remaining contributed funds are available to cover future operating costs of the RDA during the Tier 2 EIS, as well as costs of other future projects as authorized by the RDA's Board of Directors.